stefcenti2022/Cryptocurrencies/README.md

   The image below shows a 3D scatter plot of the clustered data in the dataframe shown previously:

-  Note that there are 4 clusters with 2 clusters containing very few data points and 2 otheres that contain many datapoints:
+  Note that there are 4 clusters with 2 clusters containing very few data points and 2 others that contain many datapoints:

     <img src="./images/scatter_plot_3d.png" alt="3D Scatter Plot" width="500"/>